- The IMF was created in the wake of World War II to manage the global regime of exchange rates and international payments.

 Unlike the World Bank, which was designed as a lending institution focused on longer-term development and social projects, the IMF was conceived as a watchdog of the monetary and exchange rate policies vital to global markets.

 Surveillance.
-A formal system of review monitors the financial and economic policies of member countries and offers macroeconomic and financial policy advice.
+A formal system of review monitors the global economic and financial system as well as its member countries, and offers macroeconomic and financial policy advice.

 Technical assistance.
 Practical support and training directed mainly at low- and middle-income countries help manage their economies.

 Lending.
-The fund gives loans to member countries that are struggling to meet their international obligations.
-Loans, or bailouts, are provided in return for implementing specific IMF conditions designed to put government finances on a sustainable footing and restore growth.
-Known as “structural adjustment,” these policies have included balancing the budget, removing state subsidies, privatizing state enterprises, liberalizing trade and currency policy, and removing barriers to foreign investment and capital flows.
+The fund gives loans to member countries that are struggling with economic problems.
+Loans are provided in return for implementing specific IMF conditions designed to put government finances on a sustainable footing and restore growth.
+These policies have included balancing the budget, removing state subsidies, privatizing state enterprises, liberalizing trade and currency policy, and removing barriers to foreign investment and capital flows.

 Since October 2019, the IMF has been led by Managing Director Kristalina Georgieva, the second woman to be selected for the role.
 Georgieva, a native of Bulgaria, was previously the acting president of the IMF’s twin institution, the World Bank.